A. Saul's victory.

 Then the Spirit of God came upon Saul when he heard this news, and his anger was greatly aroused.
 So he took a yoke of oxen and cut them in pieces, and sent them throughout all the territory of Israel by the hands of messengers, saying, "Whoever does not go out with Saul and Samuel to battle, so it shall be done to his oxen."
 And the fear of the Lord fell on the people, and they came out with one consent.
 When he numbered them in Bezek, the children of Israel were three hundred thousand, and the men of Judah thirty thousand.

 a.
-Then the Spirit of God came upon Saul: It was time for Saul to act, and God was with Saul.
-The Spirit of God came upon Saul, but it did not come to entertain him or to thrill him.
-It came to equip him for service, so that he could do something for the Lord.
+Then the Spirit of God came upon Saul: It was time for Saul to act and God was with him.
+The Spirit of God came upon Saul but it did not come to entertain him or to thrill him.
+It came to equip him for service so that he could do something for the Lord.

 b.
-And his anger was greatly aroused: This was a good anger, and Spirit-led anger within Saul.
+And his anger was greatly aroused: This was good and Spirit-led anger within Saul.
 The Bible says we can be angry, and do not sin (Ephesians 4:26), but most of our anger is selfish.
-Here, Saul’s anger is not out of a personal sense of hurt or offense, but out of a righteous concern for the cause of the Lord among His people.
+Saul's anger was not out of a personal sense of hurt or offense, but out of a righteous concern for the cause of the Lord among His people.

 c.
-So he took a yoke of oxen and cut them in pieces: In doing this, Saul was delivering a clear threat to the people of Israel.
-The manner of the threat seems more from the Mafia than from the people of God, but Saul wanted it clear that failure to step up and defend the cause of God at this time would be sin, and it would be punished as sin.
+So he took a yoke of oxen and cut them in pieces: In doing this, Saul delivered a clear threat to the people of Israel.
+The manner of the threat seemed more from the Mafia than from the people of God, but Saul wanted it clear that failure to step up and defend the cause of God at this time was sin and it would be punished as sin.

 d.
 Whoever does not go out with Saul and Samuel to the battle: "Saul's inclusion of Samuel implies that he expects the prophet to accompany him into battle in view of the fact that Saul is responding to the Spirit of God."
 (Baldwin)

 e.
-And the fear of the Lord fell on the people, and they came out with one consent: Saul’s bloody threat worked.
-When those hunks of ox-flesh came special delivery, all Israel knew there was a leader in Israel who meant business.
-They knew the Lord was calling them to do something about the crisis of Jabesh Gilead.
+And the fear of the Lord fell on the people, and they came out with one consent: Saul's bloody threat worked.
+When those hunks of ox-flesh came special delivery, all Israel knew there was a leader in Israel who was serious.
+They knew the Lord called them to do something about the crisis at Jabesh Gilead.

 5. (9-11) The defeat of Nahash the Ammonite.

 a.
-The messengers came and reported it to the men of Jabesh, and they were glad: Certainly they were glad!
-Before, they did not know if there was anyone to save them.
-Now they know they have someone to save them!
+The messengers came and reported it to the men of Jabesh, and they were glad: Before they did not know if there was anyone to save them.
+Now they knew they had someone to save them.
 Knowing we have a savior should make us glad.

 b.
-Tomorrow we will come out to you, and you may do with us whatever seems good to you: Here, the men of Jabesh Gilead are deceiving Nahash.
-They are speaking as if they will surrender to Nahash, so his army will be unprepared for battle.
+Tomorrow we will come out to you, and you may do with us whatever seems good to you: Here they deceived Nahash.
+They spoke as if they would surrender to Nahash, so that his army would be unprepared for battle.

 c.
-Saul put the men into three companies: Saul appears to be a man of good military strategy.
+Saul put the men into three companies: Saul was a man of good military strategy.
 He thought out the attack before the battle started.

 B. Saul's coronation.